 An additional day of leave is given for every three years of continuous service, up to a maximum of 21 days.

-Sick Leave in Rwanda
+Rwanda Sick Leave

 Employees are generally entitled to sick leave of up to six months, with medical certification.
 The first three months are paid and the last three months are unpaid.